ray-project/enhancements/reps/2022-10-11-serve-java-http-ingress.md

   Map<String, Pair<Method, Object>> getSignatures(DeploymentWrapper deploymentWrapper, Object callable);
 }
 ```
 The current version of `Callable` is implemented as the default interface implementation.
-For each additional ingress type, an additional implementation of the `ServeCallableProvider` interface is added.
+An additional implementation of the `ServeCallableProvider` is added for each additional ingress type.

-### method signature cache
+### Method signature cache
 Typically, our `Callable` are user-provided class instances.
 In JAX-RS, the `Callable` is the jersey application handler when the replica is called using an HTTP proxy.
 When using the serve handle to call the replica, we cannot call any methods in the class.
-We are not compatible with serve handle.
+We are not compatible with the serve handle.

 On the other hand, every time we call replica, we need to use reflection to get the method that needs to be executed.
 This will reduce the performance and throughput of the replica